 Psychotherapy treatments have proved incredibly helpful for individuals experiencing Seasonal Affective Disorder.
 In particular, Cognitive Behavioural Therapy emphasizes the link between our thoughts, feelings and actions.
 Changing this dynamic by replacing unhelpful thoughts with positive messages assists in improving your feelings and views of your day-to-day life.
 Regardless of the modality, a few sessions with one of our trained therapists will allow you to safely discuss feelings you have about yourself, your family, work and social supports.
 By doing this, we will help you identify past obstacles that cause unhealthy emotions and work on developing positive approaches to your life’s ups and downs.
 Talk therapy is one of the most effective treatments for depression, and we encourage you to reach out to us.

 When treatments described above fail to move the needle in severe cases of Seasonal Affective Disorders, your physicians may recommend medical intervention.
 Selective Serotonin Reuptake Inhibitors (SSRIs) are a class of medications that regulate serotonin hormone levels in the brain.
 They work by blocking its reabsorption into neurons, keeping the brain flooded with this “happiness” hormone.
 These medications have proven to be effective for depression although their impact, specifically for SAD has not been researched.

-Winter months leave most of us dreaming about spring, for sure.
-However, the season does not need to become an emotional trial that leaves you overwhelmed.
-You can easily implement the treatments described above to make winter a pleasant and emotionally healthy time.
+Winter months leave many of us yearning for spring and summer.
+However, the season should not become an emotional trial that leaves you overwhelmed.
+You certainly do not need SAD to add to existing depressive symptoms caused by the pandemic.
+The treatments described above can make the next few months more pleasant and emotionally healthy.
+Contact us for more information.